North Highland Way

-On return ferry crossing we return to Durness by taking the west side of the Durness Circuit to Balnakeil Craft Village, then on quiet roads through Durness and on to our hotel for the evening.
+On return to Keoldale the return to Durness is by the west side of the Durness Circuit to Balnakeil Craft Village, then on quiet roads through Durness and on to your hotel for the evening.

 Durness - a series of local walks

 Smoo Cave and Durness (2 miles / 3.2 km)

 A more relaxing day with local walking around Smoo Cave located on the eastern approaches to the settlement of Durness.
 We take time to view the cave from the beach before reaching Durness by way of Sango Sands on a mix of seaside tracks and road walking in time for lunch.

 Smoo Cave and Bhlar Duibhe (4.5 miles / 7 km) – morning